codingdud/codingdud/README.md

 ---

 Feel free to customize this README to reflect your own projects, skills, and interests.
-It's a great opportunity to showcase your work and engage with the GitHub community.
+It's a great opportunity to showcase my work and engage with the GitHub community.